mindspore-ai/docs/docs/api_cpp/source_en/session.md

 - Returns

-    boolean indication if model is in eval mode.
+    Boolean indication if model is in eval mode.

 #### SetLearningRate